jgrenat/elm-compiler-driven-development-elm-compiler-driven-development-en/README.md

 ## Set Up Elm Plugin in your Editor

-ow that Elm is installed, you can set up your text editor for syntax highlighting!
+Now that Elm is installed, you can set up your text editor for syntax highlighting!

 - [Atom](https://atom.io/packages/language-elm)
 - [Emacs](https://github.com/jcollard/elm-mode)